shock0572/mget_temp_exporter/README.md

 ## What This Does

-This exporter polls comprehensive temperature data from NVIDIA/Mellanox network adapters using a single command per device and exposes the metrics in Prometheus format.
+This exporter polls comprehensive temperature data from NVIDIA/Mellanox network adapters using two commands per device and exposes the metrics in Prometheus format.
 It provides:

-- **Device temperatures** (`mget_temp`): Main temperature readings from network adapters (extracted from iopx thermal diode)
+- **Device temperatures** (`mget_temp`): Main temperature readings from network adapters (direct reading from mget_temp -d DEVICE)
 - **Thermal diode temperatures** (`mget_thermal_diode_temp_celsius`): Individual thermal sensor temperature readings in Celsius, including maximum allowed temperature as a label
 - **Thermal diode voltages** (`mget_thermal_diode_voltage_volts`): Individual thermal sensor voltage readings in Volts, including maximum allowed voltage as a label

+The exporter uses two commands per device:
+- `mget_temp -d device` for the main temperature reading
-The exporter uses a single `mget_temp -d device -v` command per device to gather both detailed thermal diode data and main temperature (from the iopx diode).
+- `mget_temp -d device -v` for detailed thermal diode data

 It automatically distinguishes between temperature (T) and voltage (V) measurements and creates appropriate metrics for each type, with thresholds included as labels.

 The exporter reads device configurations from `devices.cfg`, polls temperature data every 10 seconds, and exposes only custom metrics (no Go runtime or process metrics) at the `/metrics` endpoint on port 6656 by default (configurable).